Ryedale Roman Bronzes

 The Ryedale Roman Bronzes (also known as the Ryedale Hoard) is an assemblage of Roman metalwork.

 Discovery

-The assemblage was found by metal detectorists James Spark and Mark Didlick in a field near Ampleforth in Ryedale, North Yorkshire, in May 2020.
+The assemblage was found by metal detectorists Mark Didlick and James Sparks in a field near Ampleforth in Ryedale, North Yorkshire, in May 2020.

 Contents and significance

 The assemblage comprises four pieces of metalwork, all of which are copper-alloys.
 They are: 1) a plumb bob, 2) a horse and rider figurine, 3) a figural horse head with an iron shank (probably a key), and 4) a figural bust (a sceptre head).
 The sceptre head is in the shape of an Emperor, probably Marcus Aurelius, and so dates to the late 2nd-century AD.
 In the Portable Antiquities Scheme record Dr John Pearce commented that the assemblage probably derived from a ritual context.

 Dr Andrew Woods, senior curator at the Yorkshire Museum, has described the find as being of "national significance and great rarity."